 length- ours are 62.6mm, “pirate” are 63.3 mm long.

 the end of the threaded section on the “pirate” there is a

 “pirate” main ground diameter length is 15mm long.

-re-iterate- these “pirate” bolts do not have the tensile
+re-iterate- these “pirate” bolts do not have the durable tensile

-strength required for this application and should not be
+strength required for this application and I would not use them in

 From big end bolts to

 experience with very reliable racing engines with a lot more power